core-wg/senml-etch/draft-ietf-core-senml-etch.md

 a name, that do not exist in any existing Record in the Pack, the given Record, with all the fields it contains, is added to the Pack.

-If a Patch Record has a value ("v") field with value null, the matched Record (if any) is removed from the Pack.
+If a Patch Record has a value ("v") field with value null, it MUST NOT be added but the matched Record (if any) is removed from the Target Pack.

 For example, the following document could be given as an (i)PATCH payload to change/set values of two SenML Records for the example in